Maikusa swordsmith (image)

 The name "Maikusa" appears in the oldest sword book

-The oldest known sword book is Meijin, written in 1316 (Showa 5) at the end of the Kamakura period.
-The original has never been found, but several later copies have been handed down, and in these the name of the Maikusa school is written.
+The oldest known book on swords is"Meijin,".
+Although the original has not been found, several later copies have survived, and the name of the Maikusa school is recorded in them.

 Specific swordsmith names include: